Content

 • Look for discounts.
 Many pharmacies provide discount programs or vouchers that can be used to lower medication costs.
 You may also check websites like GoodRx to compare pharmacy pricing and discover the best deals.

 • Consider generic alternatives.
 Generic medications are frequently substantially less expensive than brand-name medications and are just as effective.
-Discuss with your doctor whether there is a generic equivalent to the drug they are giving and if it can be effective for you as well.
+Discuss with your doctor whether there is a generic equivalent to the medication they are prescribing you and if it will be equally as effective.

 • Check for patient assistance programs.
 Some pharmaceutical companies provide patient assistance programs in which persons who meet specific eligibility criteria receive free or low-cost medication.
 You can inquire with the medication maker to determine if such a program is available.